 A well-defined educational curriculum has been established for the PM&R Sports Medicine Fellowship, including learning objectives, journal clubs, weekly educational conferences and an ongoing didactic board review discussion series.

 The fellowship also includes formal training in diagnostic and interventional musculoskeletal ultrasound.
-Fellows complete reading assignments, participate in hands-on instruction, and attend teaching sessions at the Mayo Clinic Procedural Skills Laboratory (anatomy lab).
+Fellows complete reading assignments, participate in hands-on instruction, and attend teaching sessions at the Mayo Clinic Clinical Anatomy Lab.
 You continually acquire additional ultrasound skills by participating in daily patient care activities in both the Sports Medicine Center and Musculoskeletal Clinic.

 As a fellow, you have full access to the Mayo Medical Libraries, including more than 4,000 electronic journals with sophisticated literature search capabilities and vast research support.